EDI vs. API: Why You Need Both for Partner Onboarding

 Why You Need EDI and APIs

 Both EDI and APIs each transfer data from one system to another, so how do you know which to use?
 The simplest answer to that question isn't a very clear-cut one, because it will depend on your ecosystem of trading partners and applications.
 However, the longer answer is that you'll likely need to support both mechanisms on a single platform if your business intends to grow.

 This is what a vendor means when it refers to the "outside-in" approach to integration because your data exchange requirements often are dictated by your ecosystem.
 By understanding your ecosystem at large, you can determine the best solutions and technologies that will ensure your participation in that ecosystem.
 Some industries that exchange a lot of financial data, for example, may require more security, governance, and compliance layers than non-standardized API integrations can provide.

 Additionally, you likely won't have to choose between EDI and APIs because they are complementary to each other.
 It isn't so black and white that your enterprise needs one or the other, but rather both technologies working together.
 API integration augments EDI and gives deeper context to the B2B integrations with your digital ecosystem, while EDI helps enable downstream business processes and data orchestration.

-For examples, APIs may be necessary to look up catalog inventory or check pricing within an e-commerce platform.
+For example, APIs may be necessary to look up catalog inventory or check pricing within an e-commerce platform.
 If a customer decides to make the order, EDI may be necessary to kick-start the ordering, shipping, and fulfillment processes.
 Both processes, you might argue, are equally critical to business success.

 Whether onboarding a trading partner, customer, cloud service, or SaaS application, each has its own unique configuration, customization, and integration challenges.
 But the fact is, your competitors are facing the exact same challenges.
 Whoever can quickly adapt to each communication and data requirement — whether it's EDI, non-EDI, or API — will separate themselves and earn new business.